Text2Motion: From Natural Language Instructions to Feasible Plans: Results

-\subsection{Plan termination is made reliable via goal prediction (\textbf{H3})}
+\subsection{Plan termination is made reliable via goal prediction (\textbf{H4})}

-Our final hypothesis is that predicting goals from instructions \textit{a priori} and selecting plans based on their satisfication (Sec.~\ref{sec:goal_pred}) is more reliable than scoring plan termination (with a dedicated \texttt{stop} skill) at each timestep.
-We test this hypothesis in an ablation experiment (Fig.~\ref{fig:ablation-termination}), comparing our plan termination method to that of SayCan and Inner Monologue's, while keeping all else constant for our integrated planner.
-We run 60 experiments (six tasks and ten seeds each) in total on the TableEnv Manipulation task suite.
-The results in Fig.~\ref{fig:ablation-termination} suggest that, for the tasks we consider, our proposed goal proposition prediction method leads to 10\% higher success rates than the scoring baseline.
+Our fourth hypothesis is that predicting goals from instructions \textit{a priori} and selecting plans based on their satisfication (Section~\ref{subsec:goal-prediction}) is more reliable than scoring plan termination with a dedicated \texttt{stop} skill at each timestep.
+We test this hypothesis in an ablation experiment (Figure~\ref{fig:ablation-termination}), comparing our plan termination method to that of SayCan and Inner Monologue's, while keeping all else constant for our \se{} planner.
+We run 120 experiments (two variations, six tasks, and ten seeds each) in total on the TableEnv Manipulation task suite.
+The results in Figure~\ref{fig:ablation-termination} suggest that, for the tasks we consider, our proposed goal prediction method leads to 10\% higher success rates than the scoring baseline.

 We also note the apparent advantages of both techniques.
-First, goal proposition prediction is more efficient than scoring \texttt{stop} as the former requires only one LLM query, whereas the latter needs to be queried at every timestep.
-Second, goal proposition prediction offers interpretability over \texttt{stop} scoring, as it is possible to inspect the goal that the planner is aiming towards prior to execution.
+First, goal prediction is more efficient than scoring \texttt{stop} as the former requires only one LLM query, whereas the latter needs to be queried at every timestep.
+Second, goal prediction offers interpretability over \texttt{stop} scoring, as it is possible to inspect the goal that the planner is aiming towards prior to execution.
 Nonetheless, \texttt{stop} scoring does provide benefits in terms of expressiveness, as its predictions are not constrained to any specific output format.
-This advantage, however, is not captured in our TableEnv Manipulation tasks, which at most require conjunctive ($\land$) and disjunctive ($\lor$) goals.
-For instance, ``Stock two boxes onto the rack'' could correspond to (\graytext{on(red box, rack)} $\land$ \graytext{on(blue box, rack)}) $\lor$ (\graytext{on(box A, rack)} $\land$ \graytext{on(box C, rack)}), while mechanically, \texttt{stop} scoring can \textit{handle} more complex instructions.
+This advantage, however, is not captured in our evaluation task suite, which at most require conjunctive ($\land$) and disjunctive ($\lor$) goals.
+For instance, ``Stock two boxes onto the rack'' could correspond to (\graytext{on(red box, rack)} $\land$ \graytext{on(blue box, rack)}) $\lor$ (\graytext{on(yellow box, rack)} $\land$ \graytext{on(cyan box, rack)}), while in theory, \texttt{stop} scoring can represent all goals expressible in language.